 When MPDU fragmentation is enabled, the completed MPDU is processed into a sequence of fragment cells.
 The context of the fragment sequence is established between the initiating device and the recipient device prior to transmission.
-Each fragment containing a fragment check sequence, fragment descriptor, and fragment content is packaged into a PPDU.
+Each fragment containing an FVS, fragment descriptor, and fragment content is packaged into a PPDU.
 Certain MHR fields may be transformed or elided in order to reduce the size of the fragment.